Soft Language Prompts for Language Transfer: Discussion

 \paragraph{Prompt Tuning Performs Better with Fine-Tuned Models.}

-During our preliminary experiments in model selection, we observed that prompt tuning is not able to improve the results of pre-trained LLMs (e.g., mT5), trained only on unlabelled data, on the downstream task.
-Therefore, prompt tuning can enhance the performance of already fine-tuned LLMs on any labelled data, while the tasks we want to evaluate may not have been part of the previous fine-tuning.
-We confirmed this observation in our experiments with NER and check-worthy claim detection, where we obtained superior results even without the LLM being previously trained on them.
+In our preliminary model selection experiments, we found that prompt tuning does not improve the performance of pre-trained LLMs (e.g., mT5) trained only on unlabelled data for downstream tasks.
+However, prompt-tuning can enhance the performance of already fine-tuned LLMs on any labelled data, even if the specific tasks were not part of the prior fine-tuning.
+This was confirmed in our experiments with NER and check-worthy claim detection, where fine-tuned LLMs delivered superior results despite no previous task-specific training on these tasks.